 - When running the

-switch. - Declared in the cookbook’s attributes file.
+inspec execcommand by using the--waiver-fileswitch. - Declared in the cookbook’s attributes file.

 A waiver file contains the following pieces of information: